 Does Bulgaria implement an autonomous sanctions regime?

-No. However, the Law on Measures against Financing of Terrorism (“LMFT”) creates an autonomous regime for restrictive measures targeting persons, entities, groups and organisations which have suspected links with terrorism.
+However, the Law on Measures against Financing of Terrorism (“LMFT”) provides for a special autonomous national regime for imposition of restrictive measures specifically targeted against people, entities, groups and organizations suspected of having links with terrorism.

 What is the nature of the sanctions regime in Bulgaria?